Crate Training and House Training Your New Labradoodle Puppy

 Having a Labradoodle puppy is a pleasure and a richly rewarding experience.
 However you must teach your puppy all of your expectations, gently and firmly from day one.

-Before you bring your new puppy home, purchase a small crate, some rubber toys, especially squeaky ones, and some dental chew bones, 2 dog bowls, 1 for water and 1 for food, (the heavy ceramic ones don’t tip over).
+Before you bring your new puppy home, purchase a small crate, some rubber toys, especially squeaky ones, and some dental chew bones, 2 dog bowls, 1 for water and 1 for food, (the heavy ceramic or steel bowls that don’t tip over).

 Never take your puppy out of the crate until they are quiet, just sit patiently, without speaking, until they are quiet for a few seconds, and you will teach them to be quiet in the cage.